 Example API Request

-Here’s a practical example of how you can delete a fulfillment order using cURL, a command-line tool for making HTTP requests:
+Here is a practical example of how you can cancel a fulfillment order using cURL, a command-line tool for making HTTP requests:

 -H "X-Shopify-Access-Token: {your-access-token}"